How Many ISAs Can You Have?

 The largest advantage to an ISA is that you don't have to pay any taxes on the money you earn.
-This includes interest earned on cash ISAs, as well as dividends or money made from sales of shares ISAs.
+This includes interest earned on cash ISAs, as well money made from sales of shares within investment ISAs.
 However, those tax advantages also mean a few rules apply to setting up and contributing to ISAs every year.
-In this article, we will discuss limits set on how many ISAs an individual can own.

-Individuals cannot open more than one of each type of account each year.
 If you err and open more than one cash or shares ISA in a single tax year, it is important to notify your fund manager or bank right away.
 In some cases, the ISA may be allowed to remain open, once you have consulted with HM Revenue and Customs.
-However, it is important to have an expert in the field make that determination to ensure you do not receive any penalties for violating the ISA rules.

 Once your ISA is open, you can leave it for as long as you like.
 You can add to your current ISAs each year, or open entirely new accounts.
 Keep in mind that if you continue to open new accounts, you will need to monitor them regularly to ensure they are earning the best returns possible.

 Some individuals do not like the idea of having multiple ISAs because of the difficulty tracking them, while others like the diversity that more than one or two ISAs offer.

 Instead of opening news ISAs each year, you also have the option to transfer current ISAs into different types of accounts.
 If you do decide to transfer ISA money, do not simply withdraw funds to move them, or you will lose your tax advantages for that year.
 Instead, initiate the transfer through the receiving manager or institution so your transaction is counted as a transfer, rather than a withdrawal.

 By understanding the rules regarding ISAs, you can make the most of your money without fear of penalty or losing your tax advantages.